Anti-imperialism: Theory

 Some Enlightenment writers expressed anti-imperialist ideas in the 18th century, especially targeting luxury as an issue.

 In the late 1870s, the term "imperialism" was introduced to the English language by opponents of the aggressively imperial policies of British Prime Minister Benjamin Disraeli (in office: 1874–1880).
-It was shortly appropriated by supporters of "imperialism" such as Joseph Chamberlain (1836-1914).
+It was shortly appropriated by supporters of "imperialism" such as Joseph Chamberlain (1836–1914).
 For some, imperialism designated a policy of idealism and philanthropy; others alleged that it was characterized by political self-interest; and a growing number associated it with capitalist greed.
-John A. Hobson (1858-1940) and Vladimir Lenin (1870-1924) added a more theoretical macroeconomic connotation to the term.
-Many theoreticians on the left have followed either or both in emphasizing the structural or systemic character of "imperialism".
+John A. Hobson (1858–1940) and Vladimir Lenin (1870–1924) added a more theoretical macroeconomic connotation to the term.
+Many theoreticians on the left have followed either or both in emphasizing the structural or systemic character of "imperialism."
 Such writers have expanded the time-period associated with the term so that it now designates neither a policy, nor a short space of decades in the late-19th century, but a global system extending over a period of centuries, often going back to Christopher Columbus.
 As the application of the term has expanded, its meaning has shifted along five distinct but often parallel axes: the moral, the economic, the systemic, the cultural and the temporal.
 Those changes reflect—among other shifts in sensibility—a growing unease with the fact of power, specifically Western power.

-The relationships between capitalism, aristocracy and imperialism have been discussed and analysed by theoreticians, historians, political scientists such as John A. Hobson and Thorstein Veblen, Joseph Schumpeter and Norman Angell.
-Those intellectuals produced much of their works about imperialism before World War I (1914–1918), yet their combined work informed the study of the impact of imperialism upon Europe and contributed to the political and ideologic reflections on the rise of the military–industrial complex in the United States from the 1950s onwards.
+The relationships between capitalism, aristocracy and imperialism have been discussed and analysed by theoreticians, historians, political scientists such as John A. Hobson, Thorstein Veblen, Joseph Schumpeter and Norman Angell.
+Those intellectuals produced much of their works about imperialism before World War I (1914–1918), yet their combined work informed the study of the impact of imperialism upon Europe and contributed to the political and ideologic reflections on the rise of the military–industrial complex in the United States from the 1950s onward.